-Safer Islington Partnership, which includes the council, police, fire brigade and community groups, has launched a four year strategy to tackle hate crime in the borough.
-Please see the link below.
+We collaborated with our partners in the Safer Islington Partnership (SIP), which includes the council, police, fire brigade and community groups, to develop a four-year strategy to tackle hate crime in the borough.
+Please see the link to this document at the bottom of the page.

 What is a hate crime or incident?